Leila Janah: Career

 Upon graduation, Janah worked as a management consultant with Katzenbach Partners, focusing on healthcare, mobile and outsourcing companies.
 One of Janah's first assignments with Katzenbach Partners was managing a call center in Mumbai.
 At the call center Janah met a young man who traveled each day by rickshaw from Dharavi, one of the largest slums in South Asia, to work at the center.
 Janah has cited this experience as sparking the inspiration for Samasource, the non-profit she founded in 2008.

 Janah left Katzenbach Partners in 2007 to become a visiting scholar at Stanford University with the Program on Global Justice, founded by law professor Joshua Cohen.
 That year, she co-founded Incentives for Global Health with Thomas Pogge, Leitner Professor of Philosophy and International Affairs at Yale, and Aidan Hollis, a professor of economics at the University of Calgary, which established a blueprint for incentivizing the development of new drugs for neglected diseases.

 Sama

 In 2008, Janah launched Samasource (then called Market for Change), an idea that was inspired by her time spent in Africa and her experience managing a call center in Mumbai.
-Sama delivers training data and is driven by a mission to expand opportunity for low-income people through the digital economy.
-Its social business model has helped over 50,000 people lift themselves out of poverty.
 One of the first organizations to engage in impact sourcing, Sama workers are trained in basic computer skills and paid a local living wage for their labor.

 Additionally, Sama provides a host of impact programs to ensure their workers are advancing in their careers and learning life skills.
 These programs include health and wellness education, professional skills development, a scholarship program to assist with continuing education costs, and the GiveWork Challenge—a program to provide micro loans and mentorship to aspiring entrepreneurs.
 Sama has been named one of Fast Company's "Most Innovative Companies" and counts Walmart, Google, General Motors and Microsoft among its clients.